| April 11, 2025

 Never throw whole bottles of meds into the trash.
 That makes stealing as easy as reaching into the trash can.

-Also, tossing bottles with your personal information on them — your name, address, and prescription info — can lead to home break-ins and theft if they fall into the wrong hands.
+Also, tossing bottles with your personal information on them—your name, address, and prescription info—can lead to home break-ins and theft if they fall into the wrong hands.

 Taking the proper precautions when disposing of unwanted meds can lead to a safer outcome for everyone, helping prevent accidental poisoning and intentional misuse.
+Drug Take Back Day is coming up, so there’s no better time than now to make organizing and disposing of medications a priority.